- Application Services

 “Section 179 of the IRS tax code allows businesses to deduct the full purchase price of qualifying equipment and/or software purchased or financed during the tax year.
 If you buy (or lease) a piece of qualifying equipment, you can deduct the full price from your gross income.”

-Considering the value of this deduction, current low interest rates and rapidly increasing demand for digital and Cloud capabilities, this may be a good time to pursue a software purchase you’ve been putting off.
+Considering the value of this deduction and the rapidly increasing demand for digital and Cloud capabilities, it may be a good time to pursue a software purchase you’ve been putting off.

 The deduction and bonus depreciation can be used for new equipment, used equipment and qualifying software.